EV charging in Canada

 Counts derived from imported station inventory in Canada.

-- Is charging cheap in Canada?
+- Are there incentives for EV charging in Canada?